tewhatuora/nems-subscriber-dotnet/README.md

 #### Installation:
 1. Clone this repo into a folder of your choice.
 2. Modify the `properties.json` file and set the Host, VPNName, UserName, Password, and QueueName settings.
-3. Run `docker-compose up` in the root folder.
+3. Run `docker-compose up --build` in the root folder.

 The application should install itself and start up.
 Once started it will connect to the Solace instance and start listening on the specified queue.
 Once a message is sent to the queue the consumer will pick it up and should display the message contents to the terminal.